subisarkar/JexoSim/README.md

 ### Databases

 Next download the following databases.
-[Pandeia](https://stsci.app.box.com/v/pandeia-refdata-v1p5p1/) (Pontoppidan, K.M. et al. (2016).
-Proc.
+[Pandeia](https://stsci.app.box.com/v/pandeia-refdata-v1p5p1/) (Pontoppidan, K.M. et al., 2016, Proc.
 SPIE, 9910, 991016).
 This is used to obtain the instrument transmissions, QE and wavelength solutions.
 Unzip this folder, then move the folder into the `JexoSim/archive/` folder already in the  `JexoSim` folder structure.
 The final path will look like this:  `path_to_JexoSim/JexoSim/archive/pandeia_data-1.5.1`.
 The version number (e.g. 1.5.1) of the folder may change, but the code will still recognise the folder.

 [Phoenix BT-Settl database](https://phoenix.ens-lyon.fr/Grids/BT-Settl/CIFIST2011_2015/FITS/BT-Settl_M-0.0a+0.0.tar) (Allard F., Homeier D., Freytag B., 2012, Philos.
 Trans.
 Royal Soc.
 A, 370, 2765).
 These are the stellar spectrum models.
 Unzip the folder to give the folder labelled `BT-Settl_M-0.0a+0.0`.
 (There is no need to unzip the enclosed fits files.).
 Then moved the folder into  `JexoSim/archive/` to give the final path `path_to_JexoSim/JexoSim/archive/BT-Settl_M-0.0a+0.0`.

-[ATMO foward model grid (local)](https://drive.google.com/file/d/1Kvfi7FTBqM1MfnkTnHsJJqI7EFwnuaIG/view?usp=sharing)(Goyal, J. et al. (2018).
-MNRAS, 482, 4503)
+[ATMO foward model grid (local)](https://drive.google.com/file/d/1Kvfi7FTBqM1MfnkTnHsJJqI7EFwnuaIG/view?usp=sharing) (Goyal, J. et al., 2018, MNRAS, 482, 4503)
-[ATMO foward model grid (rainout)](https://drive.google.com/file/d/1LnpL_kpbZGPEN0G6QhHrL4DcD4hwvaia/view?usp=sharing) (Goyal, J. et al. (2018).
-MNRAS, 482, 4503).
+[ATMO foward model grid (rainout)](https://drive.google.com/file/d/1LnpL_kpbZGPEN0G6QhHrL4DcD4hwvaia/view?usp=sharing) (Goyal, J. et al., 2018, MNRAS, 482, 4503)
 These are used to obtain model planet spectra.
 Unzip both these folders and move them into the `JexoSim/archive/`.
 The final paths will be  `path_to_JexoSim/JexoSim/archive/transfiles_local` and  `path_to_JexoSim/JexoSim/archive/transfiles_rainout`.

 [PSF](https://drive.google.com/file/d/1YFbB02IR9U-9J6UDw8SsdBo5aKh0V-_6/view?usp=sharing)
 [LDC](https://drive.google.com/file/d/1lWRdqW_wI3y31ugqq2HfyyekGyOSteL_/view?usp=sharing)
 These contain pre-calculated point spread functions obtained using WebbPSF (Perrin.
-M. et al. (2014).
-Proc.
+M. et al., 2014, Proc.
 SPIE.
 9143, 91433X) and limb darkening coefficients obtained using ExoTETHyS (Morello, G. et al. (2020).
 AJ, 159,  75).
 Unzip the folders and move them into `JexoSim/archive/`.
 The final paths will be `path_to_JexoSim/JexoSim/archive/PSF` and `path_to_JexoSim/JexoSim/archive/LDC`

 From the [NASA Exoplanet Archive](https://exoplanetarchive.ipac.caltech.edu/cgi-bin/TblView/nph-tblView?app=ExoTbls&config=PS&constraint=default_flag=1), download the 'Planetary Systems' table as follows: under 'Download Table' choose 'CSV format', 'Download all columns', 'Download all rows', and then hit 'Download Table'.
 Move the .csv file into the `JexoSim/archive/` folder.
 The final path to the file will be  `path_to_JexoSim/JexoSim/archive/PS_xxxxxxxxxxx.csv`, where the exact name of the .csv file will vary based on the download date and time.
 No need to rename the file however, as the code will recognise the file.